medly/medly-components/CONTRIBUTING.md

 # Contributing Guide

-This page contains guidelines for contributing to the this project.
+This page contains guidelines for contributing to this project.
 Please review these guidelines before submitting any pull requests.

 This repo uses yarn workspaces, you must install `yarn` as the package manager.